coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Semester 2/Dijkstra's and A-star Search.md

 	4. Try to relax the graph with the dequeued node.

 Relaxing:
-1. For every one of the given node's successors:
+1. For every one of the given node's successors, does that node give a shorter path than the current best?
-	1.
+2. If so, update the shortest distance and the predecessor map

 This uses a priority queue, which complicates the implementation:
 - After relaxation a node's value may **decrease**.